OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 #### Ability to re-authenticate an Authorised consent at any point of time

-A TPP **may** request a PSU to re-authenticate a consent at *any point of time* for a long-lived consent that is in the `Authorised` state.
+A TPP **may** request a PSU to re-authenticate a consent at *any point of time* for a long-lived consent that is in the `AUTH` (Authorised) state.
 This includes before and after the underlying tokens have expired.

 An ASPSP **must** accept a request from a TPP to re-authenticate a consent at any point of time for a long-lived consent that is in the Authorised state.
 This includes before and after the underlying tokens have expired.